mosaicnetworks/babble-android/docs/firstapp/firstapp.rst

 version 29 and Android NDK.
 If you use a previous API version, the ``create activity`` items in these instructions will use AppCompat instead of AndroidX [#androidx]_, leading to incompatibilities with the pasted source code.
-The babble node itself is compatible with AppCompat, but converting the sample to use AppCompat is beyond the scope of this article.
+The Babble node itself is compatible with AppCompat, but converting the sample to use AppCompat is beyond the scope of this article.

 This tutorial is going to assume deployment to a physical Android device.
 Thus